Make the most of your new Android with one of the best cell phones plans

 When it comes to entertainment and streaming, Magenta MAX doesn't fall short.
 This plan comes with a Netflix subscription included.
 With one line, you'll get one SD screen on Netflix, but if you happen to have two lines on your account, you'll get two HD screens.
 And if you're someone who likes streaming on the go, you're in luck because you can do so in 4K UHD.
 If you can't wait to take advantage of T-Mobile's quickly growing 5G network and already own a 5G compatible device, there's simply no better plan to consider.

-Best Cheap Phone PlanFrom $10/mo. at Tello
+Best cheap phone planFrom $10/mo. at Tello

 Bottom line: Tello Economy comes with enough data to get by without paying for features you don't need.
-Calling and texting are unlimited, including free calls to Canada, Mexico, China, and Romania.
+Calling and texting are unlimited, including free calls to 60+ destinations.

 |Network